-- 107) Save where these Sporting Regulations require otherwise, pit lane and track discipline and safety measures will be the same for all practice sessions as for the race. - 108) No driver may start in the race without taking part in at least one practice session on the second day of practice. - 109) During all practices there will be a green and a red light at the end of the pit lane.
+- 107) Save where these Sporting Regulations require otherwise, pit lane and track discipline and safety measures will be the same for all practice sessions as for the race. - 109) No driver may start in the race without taking part in at least one practice session on the second day of practice. - During all practices there will be a green and a red light at the end of the pit lane.
 Cars may only leave the pit lane when the green light is on.
-Additionally, a blue flag and/or a flashing blue light will be shown in the pit exit to warn drivers leaving the pit lane if cars are approaching on the track. - 110) Unless written permission has been given by the FIA to do otherwise, the circuit may only be used for purposes other than the Event after the last practice session on each day of practice and on the day of the race no less than one hour before the end of the pit lane is opened to allow cars to cover a reconnaissance lap. - 111) The interval between the fourth free practice session and the pre-qualifying practice session may never be less than one hour and the interval between the pre-qualifying and qualifying practice sessions may never be less than ten minutes. - 112) If a car stops during practice it must be removed from the track as quickly as possible so that its presence does not constitute a danger or hinder other competitors.
-If the driver is unable to drive the car from a dangerous position, it shall be the duty of the marshals to assist him. - 113) In the event of a driving infringement during practice the Stewards may delete the relevant driver's qualifying time.
-In this case, a team will not be able to appeal against the steward's decision. - 114) The clerk of the course may interrupt practice as often and for as long as he thinks necessary to clear the track or to allow the recovery of a car.
-In the case of free practice only, the clerk of the course with the agreement of the stewards may decline to prolong the practice period after an interruption of this kind. - Furthermore if, in the opinion of the stewards, a stoppage is caused deliberately, the driver concerned may have his times from that session cancelled and may not be permitted to take part in any other practice session that day. - 115) On the second day of practice, all cars abandoned on the circuit during the first free practice session will be brought back to the pit lane or the team's designated garage area prior to the start of the second session. - 116) Should one or more sessions be thus interrupted, no protest can be accepted as to the possible effects of the interruption on the qualification of drivers admitted to start.
+Additionally, a blue flag and/or a flashing blue light will be shown in the pit exit to warn drivers leaving the pit lane if cars are approaching on the track.

+- Unless written permission has been given by the FIA to do otherwise, the circuit may only be used for purposes other than the Event after the last practice session on each day of practice and on the day of the race no less than one hour before the end of the pit lane is opened to allow cars to cover a reconnaissance lap. - 111) The interval between the third free practice session and the qualifying practice session may never be less than two hours. - In the event of a driving infringement during practice the Stewards may delete any number of the relevant driver's qualifying times.
+In this case, a team will not be able to appeal against the steward's decision. - The clerk of the course may interrupt practice as often and for as long as he thinks necessary to clear the track or to allow the recovery of a car.
+In the case of free practice only, the clerk of the course with the agreement of the stewards may decline to prolong the practice period after an interruption of this kind.

+Should one or more sessions be thus interrupted, no protest can be accepted as to the possible effects of the interruption on the qualification of drivers admitted to start.